Seatis/my-teaching-materials/exercises/oo/ca-LibraryApp/README.md

    	  - `name` (String)
 	  - `email` (String)
    	  - `nationality` (String)
- - One Constructor to initialize an author with the given values.
+ - One constructor to initialize an author with the given values.
- - A `toString()` method that returns similar to this: `Name: Author Name, Email: author@mail.com, Nationality: Hungary   `
+ - A `toString()` method that returns similar to this: `Name: Author Name, Email: author@mail.com, Nationality: Hungarian`

 ### Document
-A class called `Document` is designed  to model a single document written authors.
+A class called `Document` is designed  to model a single document written by authors.
 It contains:

 - Private instance variables:
 	- `title` (String)